DaoudAli/EECS4413-Auction-Website/README.md

    -
 ### Swagger UI Documentation

 Each service provides Swagger UI documentation for its API endpoints.
-You can access these documents at:
+While the service is running, you can access these documents at:

 - Catalogue Service Swagger UI: `http://localhost:3100/swagger-ui/index.html#`
 - Auction Service Swagger UI: `http://localhost:3200/swagger-ui/index.html#`